 05-22-2013, 01:24 PM #4

 - Il. (near StL, Mo.)

 Just tell the truth (that's all you can do & stick to the facts) - you tell your side of the story & the employer will tell theirs.
 A decision will then be made.
-They will decide who they believe the most.The smallest act of kindness is worth more than the grandest intention.
+They will decide who they believe the most.Blessed is the person who has earned the love of an old dog.
+S.J.
+Seward

 By kkbarnard in forum Defamation, Libel & SlanderReplies: 10Last Post: 11-11-2009, 10:33 PM

 By Laborlaws in forum Termination: Firing & ResignationReplies: 1Last Post: 01-11-2009, 09:09 AM